amazon-connect/amazon-connect-salesforce-cti/classic/06 Appendix B - Configuring Salesforce as Your Identity Provider/01 Configuring Salesforce as Your Identity Provider.md

 18. The Value is going to be a combination of the Indentity Provider and IAM Role ARNs.

     a.
-In a new tab, open the [AWS Identy and Access Management (IAM) Console](https://console.aws.amazon.com/iam/home)
+In a new tab, open the [AWS identity and Access Management (IAM) Console](https://console.aws.amazon.com/iam/home)

     b.
 On the left navigation, select **Identity providers**